Financial Analysts Journal 11 Jun 2018 Volume 74 Issue 3

 Amir Amel-Zadeh is Associate Professor of Accounting at Said Business School, University of Oxford, United Kingdom.

-George Serafeim is the Jakurski Family Associate Professor of Business Administration at Harvard Business School, Boston.
+George Serafeim is the Charles M. Williams Professor of Business Administration at Harvard Business School, Boston, Massachusetts.